artakhak/IoC.Configuration/docs/loading-ioc-configuration/loading-from-xml.rst

 Loading from XML Configuration File
 ===================================

+An example of XML configuration file can be found at :doc:`../sample-configuration-file/index`.
+This file is used in test project `IoC.Configuration.Tests <https://github.com/artakhak/IoC.Configuration/tree/master/IoC.Configuration.Tests>`_.
+-The XML Configuration file is validated against XML schema file **IoC.Configuration.Schema.2F7CE7FF-CB22-40B0-9691-EAC689C03A36.xsd** (see :doc:`./xml-configuration-file-schema`).
+-A template XML Configuration file **IoC.Configuration.Template.xml** can be found in folder **IoC.Configuration.Content**, where the Nuget package **IoC.Configuration** is installed (see :doc:`./xml-configuration-template`).

 To load the IoC configuration from XML configuration file use method **IoC.Configuration.DiContainerBuilder.DiContainerBuilder.StartFileBasedDi()** as shown below.

 .. sourcecode:: csharp